Memphis May Fire: Departure of Ryan Bentley and Challenger (2012–2013)

 On February 11, it was announced by Kellen McGregor that the band would be working with Cameron Mizell shortly again at Chango Studios, to record their third studio album.

 On April 11, rhythm guitarist and original member, Ryan Bentley, announced on Twitter he has parted ways with the band in a tweet saying "I'm no longer in Memphis May Fire.
 Details later.", around midnight.
 On the band's direct-to-fan fanbridge, Kellen McGregor responded saying that they had to let go of Ryan because he did not have the right attitude and was not willing to push the band to a positive direction.
 On April 17, the band announced that Anthony Sepe (ex-Decoder) would be replacing Ryan Bentley as their new guitarist: "For those who may not know already, we recently decided to part ways with our guitarist, Ryan Bentley, and wish him nothing but the best.
 He's a talented individual and we have no doubt that he will be successful no matter where life leads him.
 With that said, we'd like all of you to give a warm welcome to our new guitarist Anthony Sepe."

 Bentley's departure from the band makes guitarist Kellen McGregor the only remaining original member of Memphis May Fire.

 Their third studio album, Challenger was released on June 26 through Rise Records.
 The album debuted at number 16 on the Billboard Charts while the band was on tour as part of the Warped Tour.

 The band continued to tour following the album throughout the USA, Europe, and the UK.

 On February 1, 2013, Memphis May Fire was announced as part of the Vans Warped Tour 2013 alongside Black Veil Brides, Sleeping With Sirens, We Came As Romans, Blessthefall, The Used, Billy Talent and Bring Me the Horizon.
 The band was called to play main stage (Kia Soul Stage), they played the entire tour with an eight-song set, featuring Kellin Quinn singing the bridge of "Legacy".

 On August 4, the band announced that they will be supporting Sleeping With Sirens, on the Feel This Tour.
-Breathe Carolina, Issues (band), and Our Last Night will be supporting the tour with them on selected dates.
+Breathe Carolina, Issues, and Our Last Night will be supporting the tour with them on selected dates.